lbruder/MinScm/README.md

 Copyright (c) 2013, Leif Bruder <leifbruder@gmail.com>

-This code will eventually evolve into a full-fledged Scheme environment based on a portable C runtime and, running on top of it, an interpreter/compiler combo written in Scheme.
+This code will eventually evolve into a full-fledged R5RS environment based on a portable C runtime and, running on top of it, an interpreter/compiler combo written in Scheme.
 At the moment it is nothing more than a highly experimental playground, so beware.